MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/getting-started.md

 ## 2. Sign in a user

-Call the `SignInAsync` method to initiate the login process.
+Call `SignInAsync` to initiate the login process.
 This will prompt the user to specify an account or provide credentials.

   ```csharp
 using CommunityToolkit.Authentication;